DLorenzoLaguno17/PercularityEngine/README.md

 # Percularity Engine
-Percularity is a game engine that has been developed in the Video Games degree in Universitat PolitËcnica de Catalunya for student purposes.
+Percularity is a game engine that has been developed in the Video Games degree in Universitat Polit√®cnica de Catalunya for student purposes.

 Go to our GitHub: https://github.com/DLorenzoLaguno17/PercularityEngine

+## Main core sub-systems

 ## Libraries used
 * [SDL v2.0.6](https://www.libsdl.org/)